 Ashley Davis Bush, LICSW is a licensed psychotherapist in southern New Hampshire, specializing in couples therapy, grief counseling, and trauma recovery.
-She is the author of six self-help books: Hope & Healing for Trancending Loss (2015), Simple Self Care for Therapists (2015), 75 Habits for a Happy Marriage (2013), Shortcuts to Inner Peace (2011), Claim Your Inner Grown-up (2001), and Transcending Loss (1997).
+She is the author of seven self-help books: The Little Book of Inner Peace (2017), Hope & Healing for Trancending Loss (2015), Simple Self Care for Therapists (2015), 75 Habits for a Happy Marriage (2013), Shortcuts to Inner Peace (2011), Claim Your Inner Grown-up (2001), and Transcending Loss (1997).

 Albert Einstein wrote: “There are two ways to live: you can live as if nothing is a miracle, or you can live as if everything is a miracle.”
 Ashley believes that all of life is miraculous, and that all life’s experiences have the potential to help us live more meaningfully.